-The Labour Force Report for March 2022 describes the labour supply situation as the country was in Phase 4 of the National Recovery Plan (NRP).
+The Labour Force Report for January 2022 describes the labour supply situation as the country entered the various phases of the National Recovery Plan (NRP).
 The report also elaborates on the month-on-month changes to examine the immediate effects of the NRP to rejuvenate the economy while containing the spread of COVID-19.
 Users are advised to interpret the monthly statistics with caution since they are non-seasonally adjusted.
 In addition, annual changes from the same month of the previous year are also reported.